justdem4n/justdem4n/README.md

 ### **do not interact if you condone in**:

-bullying, harassment, shaming and toxic behavior.
+bullying, harassment, shaming and toxic behavior. attacking someone for enjoying a character and/or a legal noncanon ship.

-dark/proshipping, pedophilia and sexualization of minors. fetishizing and/or normalizing 'dark romance' in relationships with or without harmful power dynamics.

 interacting with adults as a minor in the 18+ server and viceversa.

 mischaracterizing complex characters by giving them bigoted and/or predatory headcanons.

+proshipping, pedophilia and zoophilia. sexualization of animals, anthropomorphic creatures and minors. fetishizing and/or normalizing dark romance in relationships with or without harmful power dynamics.

 the use of discriminatory language, hate speech (*this includes slurs*) and/or any type of bigotry.